 Ever thought it’s odd that Walt Disney’s most iconic creation, Mickey Mouse, does not have a flagship E-Ticket attraction in Walt Disney World?
 Well, that might be about to change.
-The last few days, rumors have been swirling, with the it first being posted on WDWMagic (and given credence by insiders there) that Disney does not intend to extend the TCM sponsorship of The Great Movie Ride, that was otherwise up for renewal in 2018.
-The report there indicated Great Movie Ride would close at that time, to become a new attraction down the road.
+Rumors have been swirling that Disney does not intend to extend the TCM sponsorship of the Great Movie Ride, that was otherwise up for renewal in 2018 and that Disney would replace the attraction with the Great Mickey Ride.
+(Last updated July 12, 2017.)

 I’ve expressed a lot of very strong opinions over the years concerning The Great Movie Ride and Grauman’s Chinese Theater.
 Many of these have been at odds with popular sentiment.
 Four years ago, I published an editorial imploring Mr. Iger to Tear Down that Hat!
 (HE LISTENED 😉 ), arguing that the Mickey Sorcerer Hat was thematically jarring and inappropriate for an intersection that represented old Hollywood.
 Many commenters disagreed, feeling nothing there was no better “Disney” icon for a park about filmmaking than that icon.